Table of Contents

 Some source files can be imported in multiple ways.
 For example the .obj file could be imported as a mesh for rendering or as a mesh for physics.
 Often you want to import the same mesh for both, so you want two asset documents (a Mesh and a Collision Mesh) which reference the same input file.
 Therefore this table lists the .obj file twice but with different import options in the dropdown box.
 If, for example, you do not want a mesh to be imported as collision mesh, at all, you can just select No Import from the respective dropdown.

 Once you click Import the asset documents are generated and you can then open them.
 If background asset processing is enabled, the editor will already start transforming the asset data.
-Otherwise open each document and click the button of a white box with the green arrow to manually trigger the asset transform.

 The automatic import creates the documents using a set of rules to fill out its properties, depending on the template that you selected for it.
 So for example an image imported as a "diffuse texture" and one imported as a "normal map" are mostly the same, except that a few options are already configured in a certain way for you.
 You should review all options for correctness afterwards.